Last Updated on September 2, 2023 by Joanne Harper

 Book scorpions are drawn to the warmth of hermit crabs’ enclosure.
 They’ll hide and hibernate in cold climates, concealing themselves in the substrate.

-Book scorpions can be an invaluable addition to the hermit crabs’ habitat because they feed on small pests, such as mites, that may infest and irritate hermit crabs.
+Book scorpions can be an invaluable addition to the hermit crabs’ habitat because they feed on small pests, such as mites, that may infest and irritate them.

 Centipedes and Millipedes

-You’re most likely to invite centipedes (Scutigera coleoptrata) and millipedes (Diplopoda) into a tank through mossy plants.
-They’re so small that they won’t harm hermit crabs and may make a light snack.
+You’ll likely invite centipedes (Scutigera coleoptrata) and millipedes (Diplopoda) into a tank with mossy plants.
+They’re so small they won’t harm hermit crabs and may make a light snack.

 If left alone, centipedes and millipedes will rid an aquarium of decaying plant matter.
 Like many small bugs, this can provide a mutually beneficial relationship.